senad96/DegreeThesis/README.md

 1. The motion of a satellite in an atmosphere
 1. The temporal evolution of a compound pendulum subjected to a external force.

-The importance of the algorithms themselves in the study and simulation of dynamic systems will be discussed.
+The importance of the algorithms in the study of dynamic systems will be discussed as well.
-For a greater understanding of simulation methods and for greater comparison among the various algorithms, we have implemented some methods from scratch, creating a integrator for the two physical systems considered.
+For a greater understanding of simulation methods and for greater comparison among the various algorithms, I have implemented some methods from scratch, creating a integrator for the two physical systems considered.
 The language used is Python.